svx/poetry-fastapi-docker/README.md

 ## About The Project

 This repo serves as a minimal reference on setting up docker multi-stage builds with poetry.

-This is a updated and modified fork of [python-poetry-docker-example](https://github.com/michael0liver/python-poetry-docker-example).
+This is an updated and modified fork of [python-poetry-docker-example](https://github.com/michael0liver/python-poetry-docker-example).

 ### Differences